josh-kimmm/maybern_interview/README.md

 4. Preferred Returns are calculated based off each contribution made prior to the first distribution.
 Not 100% sure if this is the right behavior we'd want.
 5. The `starting_capital` represents the cumulative sum of all distributions for a distribution we want to calculate the waterfall on.
 6. More tests need to be written out but I made brief comments on what I would be testing for.
+7. Anywhere you see `console.error` would ideally be for 3rd party error reporting but I put that there temporarily to showcase where I think error reporting would go.

 ## Proposed Architecture for the Future